 Member insurers are subject to two types of assessments from the Association: Class A and Class B. Class A assessments provide the funding of administrative and general expenses not related to a specific insolvency.
 Class B assessments provide the Association with the funding to carry out its statutory duties and policyholder protection for specific insolvencies.
-There were no Class A or B assessments authorized during 2018.
+There were no Class A or B assessments authorized during 2019.

 The Association continued its high level of participation in the National Organization of Life and Health Insurance Guaranty Associations ("NOLHGA").
-In addition to serving on NOLHGA's Board of Directors, the Association remained active in its insolvency task forces and other special issue committees.
+The Association chairs or serves on a number of insolvency task forces and other special-issue committees.
 The coordination of efforts and sharing of resources afforded through our membership in NOLHGA are vital to the efficient and timely delivery of the Association's statutory protection to Texas policyholders.

-The Association continues its active role to protect policyholders in the great State of Texas.
-We continue to meet the challenges of any economic, governmental, or legislative changes or issues that may arise.
-We perform the responsibilities entrusted to us with due diligence, transparency, and full disclosure in regards to the Association's financial and operational undertakings.
-The Association uses all the tools at its disposal to protect the life, health, and annuity policyholders in Texas in the event of the insolvency and liquidation of a member insurance company.
+The Association continues its active role to protect Texas policyholders.
+We continue to meet the challenges of any economic, governmental, or legislative changes or issues that may arise, and as of this writing, are adapting to the effects of an unexpected COVID-19 pandemic.
+We perform the responsibilities entrusted to us with due diligence, transparency, and full disclosure.
+The Association uses all the tools at its disposal to protect Texas policyholders in the event of the insolvency and liquidation of a member insurance company.

-Respectfully,
+Respectfully, Jam Hem